bosch-engineering/off_highway_sensor_drivers/off_highway_premium_radar/README.md

 run multiple driver processes for different sensors in parallel for the same host port ([established-over-unconnected technique]).

-The driver node is written as library in a modular fashion so that one can extend its functionality with custom converter classes.
+The driver node is written as a library in a modular fashion so that one can extend its functionality with custom converter classes.
 See [design](doc/design.md) for an overview.

 #### Subscribed topics

 * **~/ego_vehicle_data
   ([`off_highway_premium_radar_msgs/EgoVehicleData`](../off_highway_premium_radar_msgs/msg/EgoVehicleInput.msg))**
-  * **Optional**, subscription is deactivated per default.
+  * **Optional**, subscription is deactivated by default.
 Can be activated via `send_ego_vehicle_data` ROS parameter.
   * Expected cycle time: 10 ms
   * Contains current velocity with covariance and acceleration.
 Only forward speed, forward speed variance, forward acceleration and yaw rate are used by the driver / sensor.
-  * Uses SI units, so yaw rate is in [rad/s], will be converted by driver into [deg/s] of UDP interface specification!
+  * Uses SI units, so yaw rate is in [rad/s], will be converted by the driver into [deg/s] of UDP interface specification!
   * Is converted and sent to the sensor as UDP PDU.
   * Logs error if not all bytes of UDP PDU were sent.